 If you catch yourself on the brink of a sore throat or stuffy nose, it is time to load up on vitamin C. The antioxidants give your immune system much needed fighting power.
 Plus, it can help stop you from developing additional symptoms if you remain vigilant.

-Your body does most of its recovery while you sleep, so it’s important that you rest up.
+Your body does most of its recovery while you sleep, so it’s important that you rest up and maintain a healthy sleeping routine.
 (Finally a reason to stay in bed all day!)

-Hydrate aggressively.
 Drink more water than you think you need.
 It’ll help flush out all the toxins in your body.
+Keep a temperature-controlled portable tumbler or water bottle near your lash station, and take a few sips every 5-10 minutes.

 Drink herbal tea.
 It’s yummy and provides your body with antioxidants and natural remedies.

-Feed your sickness.
 You need to eat so your body has the sustenance and energy necessary to heal!
 Be sure to eat the right kinds of food, not just anything.
-Foods heavy in protein and omega 3 will provide your body with the caloric energy necessary to get better quickly.
+Foods heavy in protein, vitamin C, and omega 3 will provide your body with the caloric energy necessary to get better quickly.

 These tips can help you either prevent illness or significantly decrease the time you spend sick.
 Just remember for next time that a little self care can go a long way.
 You (and your clients) are totally worth it!